 Don’t be intimidated by the biochemist-speak.
-In layman’s terms, mTOR is a sensor of certain types of food energy.
+In layman’s terms, mTOR is a sensor of food energy.
+Here’s how it works.

-Does inflammatory casein also play a role in acne?
+Does inflammatory casein play a role in acne?

-The research says that dairy causes acne.
-Insulin, IGF-1 and mTOR are the proposed reasons, but there may be more to the story.
-Many acne-sufferers improve off dairy, but some do not.
-There must be other factors such as intestinal permeability, zinc status, and inflammation.
+The research shows that dairy causes acne.
+Insulin, IGF-1, and mTOR are the proposed reasons, but there’s more to the story.
+Many acne sufferers do improve off dairy, but some do not.
+That’s where intestinal permeability, zinc status, and inflammation come into play.

 When you stop eating sugar and milk, your skin should clear within 3-4 months.
-That is my overwhelming experience in clinic.
+That is my overwhelming experience with patients.
 But you may need a little more help:

 A recent clinical study found that just 4 weeks on berberine improved acne by 45 percent.
 I recommend berberine not be used for more than eight weeks continuously, because its anti-microbial effect may damage intestinal bacteria.

 6) DIM (Diindolymethane) — 2016 update.
 After writing this post, I received many comments and questions about the broccoli-derived nutritional supplement DIM.
-Yes, it works well for acne, and I prescribe it more and more often.
+It does work well for acne, and I have started to prescribe it more and more.
 It works because it is an androgen-blocker.
-DIM also assists in the natural detoxification of estrogen, but that’s a separate effect, and is not why it helps acne.
+DIM also assists in the natural detoxification of estrogen, but that’s a separate effect and is not why it helps acne.